 Here’s how to set up your buyer requirements:

-- Go to Buyer Requirements - opens in new window or tab in Site Preferences.
+- Go to Buyer Management - opens in new window or tab.

 - Decide which requirements you’d like to apply to your listings, and enter any details requested.

 - To have settings apply to all active and future listings, select Apply above settings to active and future listings.
 Otherwise your settings will apply only to future listings.

 - By default, blocked buyers are still able to contact you about your listings.
 If you don’t want buyers blocked by your requirements to contact you, select Don’t allow blocked buyers to contact you in Site Preferences (they may still be able to get in touch with you if it’s about an existing transaction).
 Then select Submit.

 How to view your Buyer Requirements Activity Log

 Your Buyer Requirements Activity Log includes who you blocked, the date they were blocked, and which requirement caused them to be blocked.

 How to create exemptions to your buyer requirements

 To exempt particular buyers from your requirements, you can add the username to your buyer requirements exemption list.